How To Fix Bad Reviews

 How Google Calculates Your Review Summary

-When someone searches for your business in Google, Google displays what is a termed a “review summary”.
+When someone searches for your business in Google, Google displays what is termed a “review summary”.
 A “review summary” is Google’s star system for summarizing consumer opinion about your company (5 Stars – Loved It to 1 Star – Hated It).
-However, most businesses don’t realize Google also uses a variety of other signals in calculating “review summary” to ensure that the overall score best reflects the quality of the establishment.
+However, most businesses don’t realize Google also uses various other signals in calculating “review summary” to ensure that the overall score best reflects the quality of the establishment.

-For example, if your business has an inadequate amount of reviews, Google will use an algorithm to calculate your business’ full review summary.
+For example, if your business has an inadequate number of reviews, Google will use an algorithm to calculate your business’s full review summary.
 This overall rating is based on both the scores you’ve received from reviewers and Google’s calculation of the scores you would likely receive if you had more reviews.

 The Danger Your Business Faces

-While Google uses this algorithm to best make projections, the model can sometimes harm small businesses.
+While Google uses this algorithm to make the best projections, the model can sometimes harm small businesses.
 This is because Google assumes that your business will receive a range of reviews in the future.
 When your business receives fewer comparative reviews, it is more impacted by Google’s projected deviations.

 How it Works

 Say, for example, your business has only received six reviews.
 Even if they have all been 5 stars, Google’s algorithm assumes that you will eventually receive lower scores.
 As a result, your overall rating could appear to be a 4.8.
 As previously mentioned, this assumption has a more severe impact on businesses with fewer established scores.